kubedb/cli/docs/elasticsearch_tutorial.md

 ## Deleting Database

 ### spec.doNotPause
-Since the Postgres tpr created in this tpr has `spec.doNotPause` set to true, if you delete the tpr, KubeDB operator will recreate the tpr and essentially nullify the delete operation.
+Since the Elasticsearch tpr created in this tpr has `spec.doNotPause` set to true, if you delete the tpr, KubeDB operator will recreate the tpr and essentially nullify the delete operation.
 You can see this below:

 ```sh
 $ kubedb delete pg p1 -n demo